Berserk (1997 TV series): Release

 Berserk was produced by Nippon Television and VAP, animated by Oriental Light and Magic, and directed by Naohito Takahashi.
 The series begins with the original manga's Black Swordsman arc, continuing through the Golden Age arc, covering twelve volumes (and part of the thirteenth volume) of the manga.
 Its 25 episodes were broadcast in Japan on Nippon TV from October 8, 1997, to April 1, 1998.
 (Note: Berserk aired on Nippon TV on Tuesday midnight, effectively Wednesday at 1:45 a.m.
 JST.)
 VAP collected the episodes on VHS, with 13 sets released from February 1, 1998, to January 21, 1999.
 The series was later released on seven DVDs, from April 23 to October 22, 2003.
 VAP released the series on a Blu-ray box set on January 18, 2012.

 In North America, it was originally reported that Urban Vision was negotiating the license to series for English release; however, it was then confirmed that Berserk was licensed by Media Blasters.
 The English dub was produced by NYAV Post.
 Around 2002, there were plans to air the series on the Sci-Fi Channel; however, Media Blasters warned them that the violence would have required too many cuts.
 Media Blasters released the series on VHS and six DVDs, under its Anime Works label, from May 28, 2002, to May 27, 2003.
 A complete DVD collection was released on November 16, 2004, and a remastered edition was released on March 10, 2009.
 In December 2012, Media Blasters announced that the rights to the series had expired.
-In January 2024, Discotek Media announced that they had licensed the series, and released it on a Blu-ray set on March 26 of the same year.
+In January 2024, Discotek Media announced that it had licensed the series, and released it on a Blu-ray set on March 26 of the same year.

 In the United Kingdom, Berserk was licensed by MVM Films.
 The six DVDs were released from September 3, 2007, to July 7, 2008.
 MVM re-released the series' complete DVD collection on October 11, 2010, and the Blu-ray collection on February 6, 2017.
 In Australia and New Zealand, Madman Entertainment released the six DVDs between December 2, 2002, and June 18, 2003.
 The complete DVD collection was released on March 17, 2004, and the Blu-ray collection on February 21, 2018.

 Soundtrack

 Susumu Hirasawa composed the music for Berserk.
-Penpals performed the opening theme "Tell Me Why" and Silver Fins performed the ending theme "Waiting so long".
-"Berserk: Forces" was released as a single by Nippon Columbia (Teslakite) on November 1, 1997; "Tell Me Why" and "Waiting so long" were released by VAP on November 6, 1997.
+Penpals performed the opening theme "Tell Me Why" and Silver Fins performed the ending theme "Waiting So Long".
+"Berserk: Forces" was released as a single by Nippon Columbia (Teslakite) on November 1, 1997; "Tell Me Why" and "Waiting So Long" were released by VAP on November 6, 1997.

 Kenpū Denki Berserk: Original Soundtrack (剣風伝奇ベルセルク オリジナル・サウンドトラッック, Kenpū Denki Beruseruku Orijinaru Saundotorakku) was released by VAP on November 6, 1997.